Wednesday, 27 August 2014

 Summing up

 In the universe, there cannot be identical sequences of asteroid strikes on any two planets (even if there are similar solar systems and a planet or two like Earth.)
 Therefore, there is only one planet with an evolution that produced the array of life forms we see on Earth today (broadly speaking: protozoa, coelenterates, echinoderms, flatworms, segmented worms, nematodes, arthropods, molluscs, fishes, sharks, amphibians, reptiles, birds, mammals; single-celled algae, multi-cellular algae, fungi, mosses, ferns, cycads, gymnosperms and angiosperms.)
-Given the singularity of K-Pg, the dinosaur-terminating asteroid of the Cretaceous-Paleogene, there is definitely only one planet which has large mammals, including primates with opposable thumb and fore-finger, developed fore-brain (doing symbolic reasoning), society and culture: all vital in the emergence of technology, including space-craft.
+Given the singularity of K-Pg, the dinosaur-terminating asteroid of the Cretaceous-Paleogene, there is definitely only one planet which has large mammals.
+It's even more unlikely that there could be another planet which has mammalian primates, with opposable thumb and fore-finger, developed fore-brain (doing symbolic reasoning), society and culture: all essential for the emergence of technology, including space-craft.